How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 Thankfully, as humans, we have the ability to not only evaluate our own thinking, but to change it, and therefore, change our lived experience.

 Friend, this is not a minimization of your painful reality, nor is it a "name it and claim it," or "woo-woo" concept.
-It’s an invitation to manage your mind and reshape your life: to rise, to reclaim, to rebuild what is still possible for you!

-We Widows Are Not Victims
+We Widows Are NOT Victims

 As Christian widows, we are not helpless.
-In fact, we’ve been entrusted with the most sacred of opportunities: the resurrection of our own lives... beauty from ashes with the help of the Holy Spirit.
+In fact, we’ve been entrusted with the most sacred of opportunities: the resurrection of our own lives; beauty from ashes with the help of the Holy Spirit.

 In Christ, we are offered: